 In collaboration with Montreal based artist Pascale Théorêt-Groulx, Inwards Outwards Sideways Almost (IOSA) is a video series which connects embodied questions of support and constraint with public infrastructure.
 The architectural and industrial settings are used to explore possibilities for experimental movement beyond the intended utility of their coadified applications.

 Through site-specific performances documented in video, Inwards Outwards Sideways Almost shows a precarious negotiation between choreography and improvisation, where the artist moves towards impossible outcomes, resulting in adjustments and compensations which almost achieve the desired result.
 Within pre-set terms, such as “the body can (a) but cannot (b)," the architectural settings for each performance become both hinderance and support for the various restrictions or goals of the performer.
 The impossible terms set for the performances strive for a goal beyond stability touching on subjects of urban survival, coadified space, and performativity of the self.

-Below: Stills from Inwards Outwards Sideways, Almost.
+Stills from three videos, Inwards Outwards Sideways, Almost.
 2016